‘Basketball Wives LA’ Star Jennifer Williams On Tim Norman, ‘ I Did See Red Flags’

 Jennifer Williams and Tim Norman called off their short romance in September.
 Tim has moved on and found love with Real Housewives Of Atlanta’s Phaedra Parks, according to the Daily Mail.

 This season of Basketball Wives, Jennifer hangs on Evelyn Lozada.
 Lozada is familiar with being in an abusive relationship.
-Evelyn was even a witness in Jennifer’s, indicating that Jennifer called her in December 2017 and to tell her that she was afraid of Norman because due to his “violent” behavior.
+Evelyn even acted as a witness in the case and said Jennifer called her in December of 2017 and told Evelyn that she was afraid of Tim because he can be very “violent.”

-The judge granted Jennifer a temporary restraining order in January 2018.
+The judge granted Jennifer a temporary restraining order in January of 2018.
 In the more recent months, Williams has been vying to get a permanent restraining order, according to TMZ.